 Welcome to my small front porch decorating ideas.
 I love to greet guests at my front door with a smile, flowers, and a hint of what’s inside my home.
-Follow along and see what is trending and how to make your small front porch inviting, too.
+Follow along and see what is trending and how to make your small front porch inviting with these small front porch ideas.

-Well, spring has arrived, and it is a great time for some small front porch decorating ideas.
+Well, spring has arrived, and it is a great time for some small front porch ideas.

 And who better to help me but Stinkerbelle!
 She loves to supervise and maybe pose for a photo now and then.